 Even in the early days, savvy customers would use Velcro instead of metal zippers so that their pants were easier to open.
-It then became extremely popular in athletic wear, shoes, and then adaptive clothing.
+It became extremely popular in athletic wear, shoes, and adaptive clothing.

 It’s easy to underestimate the gripping strength of Velcro.
 However, Velcro is reliable enough that NASA began using it in the 60s to keep their equipment in position in zero gravity.
 It completely replaced snaps and zippers that were difficult to operate when wearing bulky gloves.